psm1206/psm1206/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning recommender system.
+- 🌱 I’m currently learning recommender systems.

 <!--
 **psm1206/psm1206** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.